binkley/homebrewery-files/witch.md

 ##### 📌 Damage & Control

+_Well you take care of them already.
+I've other things to attend to._

 - **Chill Touch** <br>
   A ghostly hand that deals necrotic damage and halts healing.
   Cold bones and lingering spite &mdash; a Crone&rsquo;s blessing.

+\page

 - **Harsh Glare** <br>
   A glare sharp enough to still the bold and curdle milk.